saltyorg/docs/docs/apps/organizr.md

     ![Settings Tab](https://i.imgur.com/M7wfb1z.png)
     ![Tabs Editor](https://i.imgur.com/DJIvrh2.png)

 1. Things to note on this page, the Homepage is disabled by default and note the "Type" is set to "Internal".
-Your normal Apps with Cloudbox will all need to have a Type: "iFrame" unless you have a particular app you wish to open in another window which is also a Type option.
+Your normal Apps with Saltbox will all need to have a Type: "iFrame" unless you have a particular app you wish to open in another window which is also a Type option.
 Go ahead and click "+ on the right".
 You will be prompted for information regarding the tab.

     ![](https://i.imgur.com/KiXsQUI.png)